JustaKris/Trump-Rally-Speeches-NLP-Chatbot/README.md

 - **Documentation**: Comprehensive MkDocs site, API docs via Swagger/ReDoc, inline docstrings
 - **Observability**: Structured logging, health endpoints, startup configuration display

-## � Example RAG Queries
+## What You Can Ask

-Try asking the system natural language questions like:
+The RAG system handles complex queries like:

 - *"What economic policies were discussed in the speeches?"*
 - *"How many times was Biden mentioned and in what context?"*
 - *"What did the speaker say about immigration?"*
 - *"Compare the themes between 2019 and 2020 speeches"*

-The system retrieves relevant context, analyzes entities, calculates confidence scores, and generates coherent answers with source attribution.
+It retrieves relevant chunks via hybrid search, analyzes entities and sentiment, calculates multi-factor confidence scores, and generates coherent answers with source attribution.

-### 🎯 Recent Improvements (November 2025)
+## What's New

-### LLM Provider Abstraction
+### LLM Provider Abstraction (Recent)

 - **Multi-Provider Support**: Pluggable architecture supporting Gemini, OpenAI GPT, and Anthropic Claude
 - **Model-Agnostic Configuration**: Single configuration interface for all providers (`LLM_API_KEY`, `LLM_MODEL_NAME`)